 Fantastic Beasts and Where to Find Them (2016) - Review

-Originally published August, 2017
+Originally published August 2017

 Even though the story of Harry Potter has been told and completed through a total of 8 movies, 7 books, and countless video games, people are still eager to consume the deep rich lore of the Harry Potter universe.
 J.K.
 Rowling has authored a few spin-offs and given permission for people to write crappy plays about cursed children.
 There is also the story that Rowling is involved in and it is expected to spawn a new generation of stories in the Potter universe: Fantastic Beasts and Where to Find Them.
 This particular story takes place in the past, and over the course of several other films, viewers will get the chance to see the events of Voldemort's ascension to power.
 Does this particular formula sound familiar?
 It sounds like another big franchise that went back in time and made some prequel movies.
 The question is, will these films be good enough to avoid the prequel curse, or will they disappoint fans the same way it has happened with other big film series?

-I admit, I am not the biggest Harry Potter fan.
+I admit that I am not the biggest Harry Potter fan.
 I enjoyed the books up to a certain point, but grew tired of the characters and the main story by the last book.
 The film adaptations also never impressed me too much.
 I thought they were fun enough, but they always felt a little mediocre.
 Despite the praise from fans and high production value, the movies all felt a little formulaic to me and were only as good as the actors could take it.
 They did a great job with the casting and the actors involved we incredible, but over time, I've grown to dislike the movies simply due to their somewhat uninspired regurgitation of the source material.
 With that disclaimer out of the way, you might be able to guess the level of my expectations coming into Fantastic Beasts.

 Pros

-• Creature designs are imaginative and interesting
+Creature designs are imaginative and interesting

-• Cool to see some different settings in the magical universe
+Cool to see some different settings in the magical universe

-• The fact that there is no school year to tie things down allows for a change in the pace and structure
+The fact that there is no school year to tie things down allows for a change in the pace and structure

-• Music is similar to the John Williams themes, but manages to do its own thing in a good way
+Music is similar to the John Williams themes but manages to do its own thing in a good way

-• Some comedic moments work
+Some comedic moments work

 Cons

-• Main plot lines don't really line up or intersect; they just crash into each other in the final act
+Main plot lines don't really line up or intersect; they just crash into each other in the final act

-• A lot of contrived little solutions to even more contrived problems
+A lot of contrived little solutions to even more contrived problems

-• Despite the opportunity to use a new pace and structure, it needs a proper pace and structure to keep things interesting
+Despite the opportunity to use a new pace and structure, it needs a proper pace and structure to keep things interesting

-• Deus Ex Bird
+Deus Ex Bird

-• Suffers from the stupid audience syndrome: they have to explain everything to us or we won't get it
+Suffers from the stupid audience syndrome: they have to explain everything to us or we won't get it

 Plots & Thoughts

-If you looked at the pros and cons, you may have noticed that my praise is mostly with the superficial details, while my criticism lies with the more structural problems that Fantastic Beasts has.
-Fantastic Beasts and Where to Find Them has two primary story lines that are destined to meet at some point.
+If you look at the pros and cons, you may have noticed that my praise is mostly with the superficial details, while my criticism lies with the more structural problems that Fantastic Beasts has.
+Fantastic Beasts and Where to Find Them has two primary storylines that are destined to meet at some point.
 There is a bigger social problem with some malevolent force in the form of a guy named Grindelwald, who is something of a wizard anarchist, trying to bring the magic and non-magic world together.
 The skew of his intentions is that he thinks wizards and witches shouldn't hide from the world, but should rule it—you've certainly heard that villainous plot before.
 That's not the story we focus, on though.

-The story we actually focus on for most of the film is a much "smaller" affair and what fits the name of the movie.
-Newt (short for something else I don't care to remember) is a neurotic wizard from the UK who has landed in New York in 1926 and just can't seem to keep his mystical creatures in his magic suitcase.
-He has to set out and recapture the missing beasts, but other people keep getting the way.
+The story we actually focus on for most of the film is a much "smaller" affair and fits the name of the movie.
+Newt (short for something else I don't care to remember) is a neurotic wizard from the UK who landed in New York in 1926 and just can't seem to keep his mystical creatures in his magic suitcase.
+He has to set out and recapture the missing beasts, but other people keep getting in the way.
 From the title and the previews, it was pretty obvious that this child-friendly plot was going to be a majority of the movie, full of goofy antics and silly circumstances.
 What fun!

 Right away, I have a problem with how the movie has been structured.
 The primary story is about following some doofus around who has a strange collection of animals in his Mary Poppins suitcase, and getting annoyed with him or annoyed along with him as new inconveniences rear their heads in the form of a demoted wizard police officer (aka Auror), the government officials with their harsh and conveniently cruel laws, or the beasts themselves.
 The collection of animals is the primary problem and goal for the main characters for a majority of the movie, while the other story sits idly in the background until it's convenient to create some actual conflict.
 Considering the tones of the two different stories and where it all ends up going, it feels like two different movies smashed into one.
 The stuff that's about collecting the lost creatures is lighthearted, whimsical, and sentimental.
 Everything else is dark, awkward, and weird.
 It's actually a dead giveaway when the movie is focusing on the secondary story by how uncomfortably off-putting it all is.
 Except, every time we move over to the secondary story, nothing of significance appears to be actually happening.